od-c0d3r/TodoApp-Js/README.md

 Contributions, issues, and feature requests are welcome!

 # Acknowledgements
-Thanks to [Abdona](https://github.com/Abdona/todo-tasks) project README file.
+ - Thanks to [Abdona](https://github.com/Abdona/todo-tasks) project README file.

 # Future Improvments
-Reduce code copies using functional programing : for example :
+ - Reduce code copies using functional programing :
- - Create functions to set and get LocalStorage variable which is array of objects.
+   - Create functions to set and get LocalStorage variable which is an array of objects.
+ - Enhance App UI.

 # Show your support
 Give a ⭐ if you like this project!